 - Grilling: steaks, burgers, hot dogs

 There are two Publix grocery stores on your way to the island about 2 miles from Eldred’s Marina.
 Publix is a large, clean, well-organized grocery store with an excellent reputation throughout Florida.
 Adjacent to Publix is a liquor store.
 There is also a Walmart in Englewood which is further away.
 The closer you buy your items to the island, the longer they will last.
 When checking out of Publix, please ask the clerk to double bag your order for your trip to the island.
 They sometimes call this a “boat bag”; it is a paper bag with a plastic bag wrapped around it.
 Tie the plastic straps so nothing falls out.
 This makes it easier and safer to transport your groceries in the boat.
 You might want to bring an ice chest or insulated bags for the perishables.
 Publix sells a cheap ice chest that will serve the purpose.
-There is also many sizes of ice chests & on wheels for transportation to/from the beach at The Rondavel.
-In addition, the golf cart has a utility box for coolers etc.
+There are also many sizes of ice chests & on wheels for transportation to/from the beach at The Rondavel.

 Check-in Time.
 Check-in is anytime after 3:00 p.m. on your arrival date.
 Early or late check-in times are always possible but please make arrangements in advance.
 If the Rondavel is not rented the morning of your arrival, check-in time is fairly loose.
 If you arrive before 3:00 p.m. and the cleaners are busy, you can always place your items temporarily in the fridge downstairs and enjoy the beach.